telerik/blazor-docs/components/grid/filtering.md

 ## Filter Row

+The filter row is the default filter behavior of the grid.
+It corresponds to setting the `FilterMode` property of the grid to `Telerik.Blazor.FilterMode.FilterMenu`.

 The grid will render a row below the column headers with UI that you can use to fill in the filter criteria.
-You can click outside of the filter to execute the default operator, or click a button to choose a different filter operator (like "contains", "greater than" and so on).
+You can type in the input to execute the default operator as you type, or click a button to choose a different filter operator (like "contains", "greater than" and so on).

 Once a filter is a applied to a column, a button will appear that lets you clear that filter.